cbuijs/instigator/README.md

 	google.com>8.8.8.8:53,8.8.4.4:53		# Use google dns for all domains ending in google.com chrisbuijs.com>9.9.9.9:53,149.112.112.112:53	# Use Quad9 dns servers for all domains ending in chrisbuijs.com

+TTL overrides can be done by adding an at-sign (@), example (TTL in seconds):

+	google.com@666		# Use TTL of 666 for all domains ending in google.com
+	chrisbuijs.com@120	# Use a TTL of 120 for all domains ending in chrisbuijs.com

 <b>Note:</b> Aliases/Forwardeers are concidered "whitelisted".
 Cannot point to other aliases.
 For forwarder port-number is optional (default of 53 is assumed).